 He wheeled away from us, still shouting.
 He did not want anyone to follow him this time.

 Simon’s story is a painful but all too common example of how social isolation from a young age, in the form of abuse and trauma, affects individuals for the rest of their lives.
 And not only their mental health, but their physical health, as well.
-Stories like Simon’s also leave caretakers–whether doctors, nurses, therapists, or family and friends–wondering: what can I possibly do to help when someone’s wounds run so deep?
+Stories like Simon’s also leave caretakers wondering (whether doctors, nurses, therapists, or family and friends, and especially those not formally trained in psychiatric care): what can I possibly do to help when someone’s wounds run so deep?

 The primary hormonal mediators of the stress response, glucocorticoids and catecholamines, have both protective and damaging effects on the body.
 In the short run, they are essential for adaptation, maintenance of homeostasis, and survival (allostasis).
 Yet, over longer time intervals, they exact a cost (allostatic load) that can accelerate disease processes….